aram-arakelyan/feedback_system/README.md

   -d '{
     "establishmentId": 2,
     "title": "Great Service",
-    "text_comment": "The staff was very helpful and friendly.", "score": 5
+    "textComment": "The staff was very helpful and friendly.", "score": 5
   }'